elchs/LetoDBf/Readme.txt

        [drive:]\path\to\data_diretory\mydir\test.dbf.
  After doing this an initial time, you are also connected to the server and would need for the next calls no more IPaddress:port prefix more.
 This is a hint for experienced LetoDB users to think about.

- SET AUTOPEN ON off -- SET AUTORDER TO ( 0 - x ):
- Use these commands or Leto_Set() to change settings -- they do the same as Set(), but also inform the server about changes what is very important. !
-Never use Set() for these two settings !
- FYI: the commands are translated in leto_std.ch to Leto_Set().
-This include file is automatically bound by using the "letodb.hbc" hbmk2 file.

       5.2 Filters